realworldocaml/mdx/README.md

        opam-install
            install packages that are not duniverse-compatible via opam

-       pin Add a pinned package dependency to duniverse-lock.opam.locked
+       pin Add a pinned package dependency to the lock file

        print-ocaml-compilers
            print OCaml compilers that are supported for this duniverse